ivanphlau/ivanlau.github.io/_teaching/2019 -spring- InfBase.md

 I was one of the tutors of InfBase.
 I hosted two sessions per week.
-The coordinator of InfBase for Spring 2019 and Fall 2018 was [Benjamin Bach](https://sites.google.com/view/benjbach/home) and the coordinator for Spring 2018 and Fall 2017 [Chris Lucas](http://homepages.inf.ed.ac.uk/clucas2/).
+The coordinator of InfBase for Spring 2019 and Fall 2018 was [Benjamin Bach](https://sites.google.com/view/benjbach/home) and the coordinator for Spring 2018 and Fall 2017 was [Chris Lucas](http://homepages.inf.ed.ac.uk/clucas2/).
 More information about InfBase can be found [here](https://informaticsstudentsupport.wordpress.com/).